micnews/story-json-to-video/README.md

 # story-json-to-video

-Compile story-json documents into videos.
+Compile `story-json` documents into videos.
 This allows stories to be displayed on platforms that do not support "tap-to-advance" user interaction.

+Not all features of `story-json` format are supported at the moment, open an issue if you need something that isn't supported yet.
+PRs are always welcome too.

 ## Installation

 This package requires [node.js](https://nodejs.org), version 8 or later.

+This package uses `ffmpeg` to process videos, which need to be installed and in `PATH` directory.

 This package depends on [node-canvas](https://github.com/Automattic/node-canvas), which requires Cairo, Pango, libpng, libjpeg, giflib and librsvg to be installed on the system. librsvg is optional for svg rendering.
 See https://github.com/Automattic/node-canvas#installation.

 Example for macOS:

 ```
+brew install ffmpeg
 brew install pkg-config cairo pango libpng jpeg giflib librsvg
 PKG_CONFIG_PATH=/usr/local/opt/zlib/lib/pkgconfig npm install story-json-to-video -g
 ```